Skip to content

 • Modify your main program for using this new implementation (e.g. include path or namespace use).

-In the Bike computer - part II codelab, we implemented an event-driven mechanism for registering events such as button or joystick actions.
-This improved the program behavior by making sure that no event was ever missed, but this change does not yet improve the event response time.
+In the Bike computer - part II codelab, we implemented an event-driven mechanism for registering events such as button actions.
+This improved the program behavior by making sure that no event was ever missed, but this change did not yet improve the event response time.
 This is due to the fact that event-driven tasks are still executed at periodic time intervals with a static schedule.

-• creating a EventQueue instance dedicated to serving ISRs in your BikeSystem class.
+• Create a WorkQueue instance dedicated to serving ISRs in your BikeSystem class.

-• creating and starting a dedicated thread for dispatching events on this EventQueue instance.
+• Create and start a dedicated thread for dispatching events on this WorkQueue instance.
+This thread should be started in the BikeSystem::start() method.

-• modifying the BikeSystem::onReset() method for deferring the call to the BikeSystem::resetTask() method using the EventQueue instance - rather than setting a flag.
+• Modify the BikeSystem::onReset() method for deferring the call to the BikeSystem::resetTask() method using the WorkQueue instance - rather than setting a flag.

-• cleaning up the code - remove periodic call to BikeSystem::resetTask(), remove useless attributes, etc.
+• Clean up the code - remove periodic call to BikeSystem::resetTask(), remove useless attributes, etc.

 Once the changes are correctly implemented, test that the reset mechanism works properly.